Joe Vandeleur

 John Ormsby Evelyn Vandeleur, DSO and Bar (14 November 1903 – 4 August 1988), usually known as Joe Vandeleur from his initials, was an Anglo-Irish British Army officer who served in the Second World War.

 Early life

 Born in Nowshera in British India (now Pakistan), Vandeleur was the son of Colonel Crofton Bury Vandeleur and Evelyn O'Leary.
 His family was originally from Kilrush, County Clare, where they were the local landlords.

 Military career

-He was commissioned into the Irish Guards as a second lieutenant in 1924, serving in Sudan and Egypt before the war.
+Vandeleur was commissioned into the Irish Guards as a second lieutenant in 1924, serving in Sudan and Egypt before the war.

 As commanding officer of the 3rd Battalion, Irish Guards, he led the breakout of XXX Corps during Operation Market Garden.
 His second cousin Lieutenant-Colonel Giles Vandeleur (their grandfathers were brothers) was acting commanding officer of the 2nd Armoured Battalion, Irish Guards.
 He went on to command the 129th Infantry Brigade and 32nd Guards Brigade.
 He retired from the Army in 1951.